Your link text

 Acts 17: 16-34

-Our lesson centers around Paul's speech to the Athenians during his second missionary journey.
-Luke records his second missionary journey in Acts 15:36 – 18:22.
+Our study centers around Paul's speech to the Athenians during his second missionary journey.
+Luke records Paul's second missionary journey in Acts 15:36 – 18:22.

 Before we look at Paul's speech in Athens, let's check in on Paul before he traveled to Athens.